 Seneca Rocks is nestled in the Monongahela National Forest, the heart of the Potomac Highlands.
 The location is best known for its multi-pitch trad climbing.
 In the 1940s Seneca was a training ground for the 10th Mountain Division in preparation for WWII.
 The higher elevation tends to have a milder temperature, which makes it a wonderful destination for spring, summer, and fall.

 Coopers Rock State Forest

-Located in the heart on Mountaineer Country.
+Located in the heart of Mountaineer Country.
 Coopers Rock State Forest is most known for its gritstone walls.
-The state park is home for both top-rope climbing and bouldering.
-This is a great place from beginners to experts.
+The state forest is home to both top-rope climbing and bouldering.
+This is a great place for beginners to experts.

 One of West Virginia’s most unique climbing experiences is at Summersville Lake.
 Have the adventure of a lifetime while climbing over a lake.
 Many of the cliffs are heavily featured with huge, easy hand and footholds perfect for beginners.
 If you ever wanted to start your climb from a boat, there are guide services available.

 You can try every type of climbing experience at NRocks, if you can get your eyes off the huge twin fin rock formations!
 NRocks offers the perfect guided experience.
 Enjoy small classes where you will learn all about rock climbing.
 Try the unique hiking-meets-climbing blend on one of the few via ferratas in the world.

 How to start climbing

 New to the sport?
 The first step is finding out where in Almost Heaven you want to climb.
 One of the easiest ways to get into climbing is to hire a guide to show you the ropes.
 And luckily, there are guide services available across the state.
 Visit our four most rewarding rock climbs for beginners for inspiration.
 If you are ready to go without a guide, stop by the local gear shop to get the inside scoop on hidden routes, must-see climbs and things to see and do in the area after your climb.